GOOD GRIEF NETWORK STEP PROGRAM

 “We welcome you to the Good Grief Network Step Program and hope you will build psychosocial resilience and community within this fellowship.
 This group is not a certified therapy program; it is a place to cultivate love, support, and growth focused on collective grief.

-We who live with an understanding of climate justice, the loss of our imagined future, ecocide or other systemic problems understand as perhaps few others can.
+We who live with an understanding of climate justice, the loss of our imagined future, ecocide and other systemic problems understand as perhaps few others can.
 We know the world is full of grief and suffering.
 We feel it and want to practice methods to cope and invest our energy in meaningful ways.

 The Good Grief Network offers an opportunity where individuals can build resilience that empowers us to face the challenges of these overwhelming systemic issues without succumbing to numbness, depression, or denial.
 This work is about creating resilient humans who embrace and navigate vulnerability, our heavy human emotions, and the pain of the living in a destructive culture.